 But GNOME Shell doesn’t.

-However, there is a solution already available.
+In the meantime there is a quick and easy solution already available.

 Is this GNOME extension going to change the world, revolutionise your life, or support any other superlative maxim?!
 No.